Emory & Henry University

-Emory & Henry University (E&H or Emory) is a private university in Emory, Virginia, United States.
-The campus comprises 335 acre of Washington County, which is part of the Appalachian highlands of Southwest Virginia.
-Founded in 1836, Emory & Henry University is the oldest institution of higher learning in Southwest Virginia.
-The university is accredited by the Southern Association of Colleges and Schools Commission on Colleges but was placed on probation in June 2025 because of concerns about the institution's finances.
+Emory & Henry University (E&H or EHU) is a private university in Emory, Virginia, United States.
+The campus lies on 335 acre of Washington County, which is part of the Appalachian highlands of Southwest Virginia.
+Founded in 1836, EHU is the oldest institution of higher learning in Southwest Virginia.
+The university is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 History

 Methodist bishop John Emory by American painter George Esten Cooke.
 The painting is dated 1838 and is housed at Emory & Henry College.